Heavy Hold Pomade & Sea Salt Spray by Dapper Dan

 So onto the “heavy hold pomade”.
 Upon opening the jar you are presented with an almost caramel like texture which gives out a sweet vanilla scent.
 The product is a bit firmer than expected when scooping it out.
 It reminded me of an old-school firm hold grease pomade.
 My reaction to this was to flip the jar over to double-check the ingredient list again.
-Yep, this is a water based product!
+Yep, there is water in there listed in the first 2 ingredients, but not in the first position like a water based product.

-The real test will come when washing it out.
-But in the immediate, the comparison to grease based pomade is the most accurate.
+Coming back to business.
 So once scooped out I relaxed it in my palms and started applying it in my dried hair.
 It went it fairly smoothly as the product is already quite tacky and it’s going in to a slightly gritty surface.
 Don’t get me wrong, this was not a hard or unpleasant experience.

 The pomade is easy to apply and I did my usual back to front, side to side and front to back moves to evenly distribute the schmiere.
 At this point, you get an idea of the overall hold and look that you will be able to achieve.
 My hair had a nice shine, very much like it would with an oil-based pomade and the hold was totally honest.
 Because of the oil like behavior, it took me a bit longer to style than usual since the hair is rendered a bit heavier than with a pure water based pomade.
 Things obviously also dry at a different rate.
 That said I was able to get a very nice and shiny pomp.
 In fact, not having sported a shiny pomp in so long, I was quite pleased with the overall finish.